Estimated reading time: 4 minutes

 - Never allow anyone to walk under the forklift

 When you are finished using the forklift, lower the forks to the floor, shut off the motor and set the brakes.
-Lastly, make sure your workplace has adequate ventilation to prevent carbon monoxide poisoning from forklift exhaust fumes.
+Lastly, ensure your workplace has adequate ventilation to prevent carbon monoxide poisoning from exhaust fumes.

 Inspect your forklift every day.

-Forklifts are extremely well-built and can withstand many hours of use.
-That said, they need to be regularly inspected to make sure that everything is working properly.
-OSHA indicates that a forklift needs to be inspected on a daily basis, or immediately following a shift in which the forklift is used.
+Forklifts are incredibly well-built and can withstand many hours of use.
+That said, they must be regularly inspected to ensure everything works correctly.
+OSHA indicates that a forklift needs to be checked daily or immediately following a shift in which it is used.

 There are no established protocols for inspecting a forklift, but you should always take the time to conduct the most thorough inspection possible.
-Following are some of the most important checkpoints that should be on your daily forklift inspection checklist.
+Following are some of the most critical checkpoints that should be on your daily inspection checklist.

 - Check all fluid levels